-Through exploration and experimenting many materials, our resin artisan facilitators are trained in many forms of crafts and materials, from concrete, wood to jesmonite.
-Our facilitators have always felt the need to venture into other crafting territories and expanding crafting materials such as resin.
+Through exploration and experimenting with many materials, our resin artisan facilitators are trained in many forms of crafts and materials, from concrete, wood to jesmonite.
+Our facilitators have always felt the need to venture into other crafting territories and expand crafting materials such as resin.
 Being passionate, they have come up with a wide variety of resin workshops which leaves you to be spoiled with choices!

 Our resin workshops are catered for both beginners and experienced crafters.
 It’s also perfect for you to pick up a new skill or hobby!
 In our workshops, you will be learning all the basics about resin and how to create beautiful crafts that are unique to you and your style!